I Feel Fat – Decode the Negative Self-Talk

 Want more help with food and body issues?

-Attend our workshop, Make Peace with Food, Mind, Body & Emotions to get a jumpstart to help you with food and body issues.
-Participate in our 12-week group program to go in depth on making lifelong peace with food, mind, body & emotions.
+Participate in our make peace with food program to go in depth on making lifelong peace with food, mind, body & emotions.

 To get started now give us a call to schedule an appointment at 832-559-2622 or schedule an appointment online.